 I know that some reading this article will look at the line ...

 ... and think: that's not valid VBA code!
-The answers is that 'normally' it isn't.
+And the answers is that 'normally' it isn't.
 However, by setting the value for the Attribute 'VB_PredeclaredId' to True, it is valid VBA code.
 This Attribute (along with a number of others) is hidden in the Module header for all Class Modules.
 It has a False value by default, however, along with adding the code for the factory and Properties, VBE_Extras also sets the value of this Attribute to True, so enabling the factory.
 For more information on Attributes, see my VBA Attributes blog post.

 One more thing.
 This is relevant only if you want to create an instance of the Class (that you have added the factory to) from an 'other' VBA Project that has a reference to 'this' VBA Project.
 Now that you have added a factory (so long as it has Public access), you have a way to create instances of this Class from that 'other' VBA Project.